Chapel Studio

 Please bring personal towels and beach towels

-No TV is provided and if you wish to bring your own, please note that the signal is digital only.
+No TV or aerial are provided and if you wish to bring your own, please note that the signal is digital only.

 Outside